 The rules are slightly different in other parts of Spain.
 In general, you are expected to wear face-coverings if you visit Spain.
 Be sure to check what the rules are, as you don’t want to be fined.
 Most importantly, you don’t want to be unknowingly passing on the disease.

 The UK has allowed the decision of whether a mask is required to the devolved nations of Scotland, Wales and Northern Ireland.
 The rules are slightly different in each area.
 In general, it is compulsory to wear a face mask/covering on all public transport in the UK.
 From the 24 July, everyone is required to wear a face mask in confined spaces (e.g. shops, collecting take aways, etc…) in England.
 It’s likely Scotland will apply the same rules with Wales taking a different approach.
 Failing to comply can result in a £100 fine.
+In September the UK government imposed stricter rules around the use of face masks, including in restaurants and pubs – you can only take it off when eating or drinking.

 Be sure to check the rules for wearing face masks if you’re visiting Europe this summer.
 While we’ve made every effort to ensure we’ve presented accurate information, the situation is changing continually.
 We, therefore, recommend you check directly